Leadership evaluation Highlights

 allows you to make a complete, pragmatic assessment and to identify very clear and actionable levers for progress:

 1 : Your Leadership Style

 3 : Your three Leadership Qualities

 5 : Application of the Leadership style and quality to the five management situations: Vision and structure, Activity and performance steering, Innovation and change, Difficult situations handling and individual performance management.

 The Four Leadership Styles and the Magic Quadrant

 You will be evaluated against 4 typical styles and positioned in the following matrix according to :

 - your level of involvement in managerial activities, from totally involved to totally passive

-- the way in which you involve other people, from totally involved with empathy to totally ignored
+- the way in which you involve other people and take care of them, from totally involved with empathy to totally ignored

 The three Leadership Qualities